Tax Statements are mailed out mid November:

 Review the current delinquent foreclosure tax list.

-Payments can be made by cash, check, money order, Master Card, American Express, Discover, Visa. at Official Payments or by e-check at Kansas OnLine Payments.
+Payments can be made by cash, check, money order, Master Card, American Express, Discover, Visa. or by e-check at Kansas OnLine Payments.
 Tax bills are mailed in November of each year, usually between the 6th and 14th.
 The first half is due by December 20.
 The second half is due on May 10 of the following year.
 If the taxes are not paid by the due date, interest begins to accrue.
 No second half notices are sent.
 For more details about the Kansas taxing process, please access the Kansas County Treasurer website.

 A new service provided started in 2006 to use the online tax payment.
 This payment option is only for current taxes.
 It cannot be used at this time for delinquent payments or any payment that is not exactly as billed on the original tax statement.
 To access the online payment option, go to Kansas County Treasurer's Website and then click on the online tax payment button.
 Choose "Dickinson" and follow the instructions.
 You will need your tax statements to input the statement numbers that you wish to pay.